gabriele-h/alma_xml_creator/README.md

 ## Output

-In addition to the information given in the csv-file, if controlfield 005 is not provided, it will be set with the starting timestamp of the script's execution and added at the end of each record.
+In addition to the information given in the csv-file, if controlfield 005 is not provided, it will be set to the starting time of the script's execution (UTC) and added at the end of each record.

 For Subfields please consider the following: